etcd-io/etcd/Documentation/learning/why.md

 # Why etcd

+The name "etcd" originated from two ideas, the unix "/etc" folder and "d"istibuted systems.
+The "/etc" folder is a place to store configuration data for a single system whereas etcd stores configuration information for large scale distributed systems.
+Hence, a "d"istributed "/etc" is "etcd".

 etcd stores metadata in a consistent and fault-tolerant way.
 Distributed systems use etcd as a consistent key-value store for configuration management, service discovery, and coordinating distributed work.
 Common distributed patterns using etcd include leader election, [distributed locks][etcd-concurrency], and monitoring machine liveness.

 ## Use cases